morganthomas/winning-arguments/winning-arguments.md

 (for all *x*, (if ((*x* is Godin) or (*x* is Godet) or (*x* is Godot)) then ((you know the referent of "*x*") and (if (I have an appointment with *x*) then (if (not (I am waiting for *x*)) then (the time of day is black night))))))

+This example illustrates that there can be multiple plausible translations of a statement in first-order logic.
+This is a usual feature of translation from any language into any other language.

 ## Truth

 ## Reasons